 Σp’ijq’ij = P’jQ’j = P’jQ’jcos A (CWL 15, 74)

 Lonergan discovered a set of abstract general explanatory relationships among significant interdependent variables applicable currently and continuously and, thus, in every instance of the evolution of the economic process.
-And by the application of these abstract primary relativities to the concrete secondary boundary conditions of time lags, prices, quantities, labor supply, money supply and technical coefficients, one can reach the particular formulation of the concrete, overall, economic functioning.
+And by the application of these abstract explanatory primary relativities to the concrete secondary boundary conditions of time lags, prices, quantities, labor supply, money supply and technical coefficients, one can reach the particular formulation of the overall, concrete, economic functioning.

 We have two sets of primary relativities: the first based upon the dynamic equilibrium of the process, and the second giving the normative theory of the expansion of the process.
 The first set of primary relativities is listed below, with page references to CWL 15 in parentheses.
-The first equation in this first set is the lagged technical accelerator of the productive process with which normative monetary circulations are correlated.
+The first equation in this first set is the lagged technical accelerator of the productive process with which normative monetary circulations are generally explained.
 The rest are relations among the circulations of money.
 One of the monetary relations in this set provides the condition of equilibrium universally applicable throughout the temporal process.
 And note that, though the relations are symbolized in algebraic functions, the symbols represent interdependent rates of velocitous flows, i.e. so much or so many every so often, d/dt and Δ/Δt, as diagrammed in the double-circuited, credit centered, Rates of Flow.

 kn[f’n(t-a)-Bn] = f”n-1(t) – An-1 (CWL 15, 37)